t7Lin/blog-fuwari/src/content/posts/Sports stars.md

 ## Pre-reading
-T:Guys,this poster is Venus and Serena Williams sisters,both of whom are extraordinary tennis players Make a prediction from the poster and title,what are you expected to know about?
+T:Guys,this poster is Venus and Serena Williams sisters,both of whom are extraordinary tennis players Make a prediction from the poster and title,predict the genre?
-S:Career,family,experience,achievement...
+S:narration...
-T:Now,let's check and see how does the author tell the story coherently and smoothly
+T:Now,let's check and see how does the author tell the story
 ## While-reading
 T:Read the article after the tape and find out the main idea
 S: experience:Career development,family,achievement
 T:In which sequence ?
 S:Past-now.
 Chronological sequence
-T:Read it again.Work in pairs and mark out words and phrases.(5 min) refer to the two sisters;(reference) time;(adverbials) logic; (linking words)
+T:Read it again.Work in pairs and mark out words and phrases.(5 min)

+## Post-reading
+refer to the two sisters;(reference) time;(adverbials)
+logic; (linking words)
 T:By using these cohesive devices,the author makes the story go smoothly and coherently.

-## Post-reading
-As you have already learn the story, try to write a short paragraph based on the article.You're supposed to use at least two cohesive devices.(5 min)

 ## Summary and Homework
-We have learned cohesive devices,which connect the events, time and people, making whole article more powerful and coherent.
-You have two choices,
-- 1. Using cohesive devices to write a short paragraph about your favorite sports star.
-- 2. Find another biography and identify cohesive devices used.